 Zahi Hawass

 What is the evidence this iconic limestone bust of Nefertiti, wife of the 18th dynasty Pharaoh Akhenaten, was removed from Egypt illegally?
-And what chance he will succeed in returning the bust to Egypt?
+And what chance will he succeed in returning the bust to Egypt?

 The sculpture was discovered by a German team of archaeologists, led by Ludwig Borchardt, while excavating at Tell el-Amarna in 1912/13.
 Tell el-Amarna in Upper Egypt was the location of the city built by the so-called ‘heretic’ king Akhenaten in the 14th century BC.
 Along with another unfinished quartzite bust and other sculptural fragments, the sculpture was found abandoned in the ruins of the workshop of Tuthmose, the Chief Sculptor of Akhenaten.